Frequently Asked Questions

-You can update your address and other biographical data by going to the registrar’s page and selecting “biographic data” under the “other resources” header on the right hand side of the page.
-Once you have updated your information, be sure to click “email corrections to registrar’s office.”
+You can update your address and other biographical data by logging in to the myColby Academic student portal.
 You can also notify Student Financial Services directly of any address changes by emailing (firstname.lastname@example.org), calling (1-800-723-4033), or via mail.
 If you are employed on campus, be sure to update this information in your Workday profile as well.

 What documentation will I need to work on campus?

 If you plan to work at Colby at any time, you must complete an I-9 form in person during new student orientation or at the Student Employment Office when you are hired.
 Students are not allowed to work unless all required documents are completed.
 Please note that there are unplanned opportunities to earn wages on campus, such as working at athletic games.
 Even these short-term duties require the completion of payroll forms.
 You must bring official documentation with you to complete the required I-9 form.

 - A Valid U.S. Passport